Woodstock '99: Performers

-Many of the high-profile acts such as Red Hot Chili Peppers, Metallica, Fatboy Slim, DMX, Limp Bizkit, Korn, Alanis Morissette, Bush, Kid Rock, and Creed were popular or rising artists of the era.
+Many of the high-profile acts such as the Red Hot Chili Peppers, Metallica, Fatboy Slim, The Offspring, DMX, Limp Bizkit, Korn, Alanis Morissette, Bush, Kid Rock, Rage Against The Machine and Creed were popular or rising artists of the era.
 While no acts that performed at the original Woodstock festival took the stage at Woodstock 1999, two individuals did; John Entwistle of the Who performed a solo set and Mickey Hart of the Grateful Dead played with his band Planet Drum.
 Jeff Beck was scheduled to perform but had to cancel due to a "scheduling conflict".
 He had been scheduled to perform at the original Woodstock festival; however, his band the Jeff Beck Group broke up the previous week.
 Although the Doors had rejected an offer to play at the first Woodstock, their guitarist Robby Krieger was a surprise addition to Creed's set, performing the Doors' "Roadhouse Blues" with the group.
 Only five acts on the bill (Collective Soul, Live, Metallica, Sheryl Crow, and the Red Hot Chili Peppers) had performed at Woodstock '94.
 Korn frontman Jonathan Davis recalled that management group the Firm, Inc. rented a Boeing 737 for his band, Limp Bizkit, and Ice Cube to fly all three artists from Southern California to Syracuse for the festival.

 Booking conflicts

 Marilyn Manson and Hole were initially reported to be on the bill but both later withdrew.
 Manson stated he refused the bill due to his band not being offered a prime time slot.
 Hole were unable to perform due to conflicting tour dates in addition to personal tensions between Courtney Love and Dave Grohl.

-Foo Fighters were initially set to perform, but they withdrew to finish work on the album There Is Nothing Left to Lose, and due to Franz Stahl not yet having been replaced by Chris Shifflett, who joined the band the following month.
+Foo Fighters were initially set to perform, but they withdrew to finish work on the album There Is Nothing Left to Lose, and due to guitarist Franz Stahl not yet having been replaced by Chris Shifflett, who joined the band the following month.

 Sugar Ray were slated to appear, but they were forced to cancel two days prior due to lead singer Mark McGrath being too sick to perform.

 Al Green was also supposed to appear, flying from Nashville in a small private plane, but he backed out following John F. Kennedy Jr.'s death in a plane crash.

 Several nu metal bands such as Slipknot, Rob Zombie, System of a Down, Powerman 5000, Static-X, and Deftones were each offered slots, but all were obligated to perform the final two remaining dates of that year's Ozzfest tour in California that weekend.
 Godsmack and Megadeth were the only two bands from that year’s Ozzfest lineup to accept the offer; both were flown overnight from San Bernardino to Rome for their set on July 25.

 Various female performers rumored to perform had conflicting schedules with Lilith Fair.

 Numerous bands from the 1999 Warped Tour were also offered slots, but only Reveille and Sevendust accepted.